San Antonio metro

 Should I file a hail claim or pay out of pocket?

 Inspect first, decide second.
 Our storm damage assessor walks through the threshold question.
-As a rule of thumb: if a free licensed-contractor inspection finds significant impact damage on multiple slopes, file.
+As a rule of thumb: if a licensed contractor inspection finds significant impact damage on multiple slopes, file.
 If damage is cosmetic or limited to one slope, repair out of pocket and skip the CLUE-database hit.

 Neighborhoods served